 - Children: 1st line ABC + 3TC + DTG (ALD) → 2nd line ABC + 3TC + LPV/r

 Second-line ART: Consider changing to a 2nd line regimen if VL >1000 copies/mL.
 Before changing regimens, make sure that there has been treatment adherence.
-Non-adherence itself can be a cause of a high VL.
+Non-adherence itself can be a cause of a high VL.Â

 Opportunistic infections

-- INH prophylaxis is recommended for ALL HIV positive individuals, regardless of CD4 count/ Clinical stage
+- TB Preventive Therapy (TPT) is recommended for PLHIV (people living with HIV), regardless of CD4 count/ Clinical stageÂ

-- Cotrimoxazole preventative therapy (CPT) is recommended in all children over 5, and adults with CD4 counts <200 or WHO Stage 2, 3, or 4 disease
+- Children over 5 years and adults with CD4 ≤ 200 cells/μL, or WHO Stage 3 or 4

 - Dr G Bhanu Prakash Animated Medical Videos.
 How the HIV Infection Cycle Works – Animated microbiology.
 YouTube.
 January 31, 2019.
-Accessed on July 11, 2024. www.youtube.com/watch?v=GyofqO1TRjU
+Accessed on July 11, 2024. www.youtube.com/watch?v=GyofqO1TRjUÂ Â

 - Gilroy S & Faragon JJ.
 HIV infection and AIDS.
 July 8, 2021.
-Accessed September 9, 2021. https://emedicine.medscape.com/article/211316-overview
+Accessed September 9, 2021. https://emedicine.medscape.com/article/211316-overview Â

 - HIV and AIDS in South Africa.
 April 15, 2020.
-Accessed September 9, 2021. https://www.avert.org/professionals/hiv-around-world/sub-saharan-africa/south-africa
+Accessed September 9, 2021. https://www.avert.org/professionals/hiv-around-world/sub-saharan-africa/south-africaÂ

 - HIV risk behaviours.
 December, 2015.
-Accessed September 9, 202. https://www.cdc.gov/hiv/risk/estimates/riskbehaviors.html
+Accessed September 9, 2025. https://www.cdc.gov/hiv/risk/estimates/riskbehaviors.html

 - Images modified from using Servier Medical Art (https://smart.servier.com/) licensed under a Creative Commons Attribution 3.0 unported license (https://creativecommons.org/licenses/by/3.0/)